treetertot/Shapekit/README.md

 # Shapekit

-Shapekit is the pysics engine for lame.
-The moved method is now just a way to increase computation.
-It only exists until I can change the tests.
+Shapekit is a collision engine for games.
+By separationg the shapes instead of having them in a world, the user has more control at the cost of having realism or things done for them.